US knocked out of World Cup, loses to the Netherlands 3-1 – KION546

 UP NEXT

-The Netherlands will next play Friday at Lusail Stadium, the site of this year’s final.

 The Americans begin the 2026 cycle with a match against Serbia on Jan.
-25 in Los Angeles and face Colombia three days later in Carson, California.
-The games are not on FIFA dates, meaning mostly Major League Soccer players will be used.
+25 in Los Angeles.

 AP World Cup coverage: https://apnews.com/hub/world-cup and https://twitter.com/AP_Sports